 Thanks in advance!

-2. If you haven’t heard from them, send a friendly nudge 3-4 working days later (and sending another friendly nudge 3-4 days after that is still reasonable).
+2. If you haven’t heard from them, send a friendly nudge 1-2 weeks later (and sending another friendly nudge 3-4 days after that is still reasonable).
 People are busy and sometimes emails from people they don’t know aren’t that urgent for them.
 If they don’t respond after 2-3 emails, forget it.

 3. Send an email 3-6 months later with an update on your career and how you’ve applied the advice they gave you.
 Not following up is rude.
 Don’t be that person.